House Doorn: Kaiser Wilhelm II

 The considerable financial resources made it possible for Doorn House to be renovated and modernised.
 Equipped with the highest level of comfort, it was transformed into a royal mansion and a royal lifestyle was maintained.

 Sawing or chopping wood became his passion.
 Wilhelm II was also a passionate dog lover.
-A monument to his three beloved dachshunds, buried under small gravestones on the lawn next to the house, is testimony to this.
+He buried his beloved Dachshunds in the park at Huis Doorn, his residence-in-exile.

 However, his rule was marked by several controversies, including his opposition to democracy and his support of the First World War, which ultimately led to his abdication in 1918.